QBI-Software/NEURON-tutorial/index.md

 | 13:00-14:30 | ACAN tutorial showing how it might actually be used with a real Neurolucida model. | 90 mins |
 | 14:30-14:45 | Afternoon tea | 15 mins |
 | 14:45-16:30 | Final session to cover using a ModelDB model, Simple networks | 135 mins |

+### Installation

+NEURON software is freely available from https://www.neuron.yale.edu/neuron/.
+Prior to the tutorial, please download and install NEURON on your system.